Fast-food franchises are one of the best real-world examples of decentralization. Each restaurant in the chain is responsible for its operation.

 An example of an exploit that happened through oracle manipulation was Warp Finance where about $7 million dollars were stolen through the use of flash loans to influence the Uniswap oracle that was employed by Warp Finance giving the hacker an influenced amount of tokens.

 Possible solutions to SMART CONTRACT SECURITY:

-With the advent of more exploits Smart Contract Security has picked up pace.
+With the advent of more exploits, Smart Contract Security has picked up the pace.
 DeFi projects with their need to get secure have given birth to smart contract auditing, newer standards and coding practices.
 Many new techniques and methods have come up to deal with these attacks:

 - Pausable Contracts:

-Pausable Contracts are something that would completely stop any hacker in its tracks by stopping all the contract activity till the exploit is fixed.
-This is a fail-safe mechanism that is being implemented in many newer DeFi projects to ensure that in case of exploits the developers can do something to stop the hacker.
+Pausable Contracts would completely stop any hacker in its tracks by stopping all the contract activity until the exploit is fixed.
+This is a fail-safe mechanism implemented in many newer DeFi projects to ensure that in case of exploits, the developers can do something to stop the hacker.

 - Bug Bounties:

 DeFi projects keeping in line with decentralized principles have taken to asking the community for help and are rewarding people with cryptocurrencies for finding exploits in their code.
 This has induced an influx of WhiteHat hackers into the community who find exploits for DeFi projects.

 DeFi differs from traditional finance and hence most DeFi projects make a conscious project to be more vocal with their communities and build trust.